1. I will be legally able to remarry six months after my divorce is filed… correct?

 2. I can withhold visitation when child support is not paid… correct?

-The answer is unequivocally no, as the right to receive child support payments
+The answer is unequivocally no, as the right to receive

-contempt action and/or a change of custody to the other parent.
+of a contempt action and/or a change of custody to the other parent.

 3. Can I reduce my child support obligation if my prior mate remarries?